dentarg/auth0-blog/_posts/2017-03-23-brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts.markdown

 Recently, I came across a [tool](https://github.com/brendan-rius/c-jwt-cracker) written in C on GitHub.
 It is a multi-threaded JWT brute force cracker.
 With a huge computing power, this tool can find the secret key of a `HS256` **JSON Web token**.

+*Please note the RFC7518 standard states that "A key of the same size as the hash output (for instance, 256 bits for "HS256") or larger MUST be used with this algorithm."
+Auth0 secret keys exceed this requirement making cracking via this or similar tools all but impossible.*

 ### Implementing a Brute Force Attack

 I used a Mac computer to try out the brute force attack.
 First, make sure you have `openssl` installed.
 If it is not, install it with homebrew like so: